graphql/express-graphql/README.md

   * **`graphiql`**: If `true`, may present [GraphiQL][] when loaded directly from a browser (a useful tool for debugging and exploration).

+  * **`handleErrors`**: An optional function which will be used to handle any errors encountered by fulfilling a GraphQL operation.
+If no function is provided, Errors will default to normal behavior and return in `errors` array.

 ## Debugging